Dr Alberto Murino is a Consultant Gastroenterologist & Gastrointestinal Endoscopist at the Royal Free Hospital NHS Trust.

 Dr Murino can be booked privately in the private departments of the Royal Free Hospital and at the Wellington Hospital.

 Dr Alberto Murino is Honorary Associate Professor at UCL and has authored more that 30 peer reviewed publications on international gastroenterology journals.
-He is member of the European Society of Gastrointestinal Endoscopy (ESGE), British society of Gastroenterology and Italian Society of Gastrointestinal Endoscopy (SIED).
+He is member of the European Society of Gastrointestinal Endoscopy (ESGE), British society of Gastroenterology, American society of Gastrointestinal Endoscopy (ASGE) and Italian Society of Gastrointestinal Endoscopy (SIED).
 He is a reviewer of the Gastrointestinal Endoscopy Journal and Endoscopy Journal.

 He is part of the educational committee of the European Society of Gastrointestinal Endoscopy (ESGE).